Should I Sign an Exclusive Contract With a Real Estate Agent?

 What is an exclusion clause in an exclusive listing contract?

-An exclusion clause is not as common but can be helpful for home sellers under certain conditions.
-This clause allows sellers the option to sell their home to certain parties listed in the agreement without having to pay a commission.
+An exclusion clause is less common but can be helpful for home sellers under certain conditions.
+This clause allows sellers to sell their homes to certain parties listed in the agreement without having to pay a commission.

-For example, you may sign an exclusive contract with your listing agent but you include an exclusion clause stating that if your child or a grandchild comes up with the money, you can sell the home to them without paying the agent a commission.
-Or perhaps you have a neighbor that’s always wanted to buy your house, you might include their name in an exclusion clause.
+For example, you may sign an exclusive contract with your listing agent but include an exclusion clause stating that if your son or daughter comes up with the money, you can sell the home to your child without paying the agent a commission.
+Or if you have a neighbor who’s always wanted to buy your house, you might include their name in an exclusion clause.

 Can I cancel an exclusive contract with a real estate agent?